plcharbonneau/consul-demo/README.md

 ## First Time Setup

-> This demo is simplified if you push your system's default ssh key (`~/.ssh/id_rsa.pub`) to the AWS regions used with this demo.

-- the script [reference/push-ssh-key-to-aws.sh](./reference/push-ssh-key-to-aws.sh) pushes an SSH key of your chosing to every region using the AWS CLI
-  - edit the value of `aws_keypair_name` and `publickeyfile` before running

 ### Deploying demo with Terraform CLI

 - switch to the directory for the desired demo variant